vladigleba/vladigleba.github.io/posts/basics/spirit.md

 The Holy Spirit will participate in the resurrection of God’s faithful followers, just like He participated in the resurrection of Christ.
 If we are Christ’s, there is no need to fear death because Jesus, who conquered death, will resurrect His people through the power of the Holy Spirit at His [second coming](/posts/prophecy/manner.md).

-## What are the gifts of the Holy Spirit?
+## What are the gifts of the Spirit?

 > Now there are diversities of gifts, but the same Spirit.
 And there are differences of administrations, but the same Lord.
 And there are diversities of operations, but it is the same God which worketh all in all.
 But the manifestation of the Spirit is given to every man to profit withal.
 >